Electric current is the flow of electric charge that passes through a material per unit of time. Moving electrical charges produce a magnetic field.

 If, for example, the electrodes are implanted under the skin or even close to the heart or other sensitive organs, the magnitudes of leakage currents that are still allowed in conventional appliances can be life-threatening.

 History of electric current

-Initially the electric current was defined as a flow of positive charges.
-The conventional sense of flow of the current was fixed as a flow of charges from the positive to the negative pole.
+Initially, electric current was defined as a flow of positive charges.
+The conventional direction of current flow was set as a flow of charges from the positive to the negative pole.

-Later, thanks to the Hall effect, it was observed that in the metals the charge carriers were electrons, with negative charge.
-Electrons move in the opposite direction.
-This finding contradicted the above, since the electrons would move from the negative pole to the positive pole.
+Later, thanks to the Hall effect, it was observed that in metals the charge carriers were electrons, with a negative charge.
+The electrons move in the opposite direction to the conventional one.
+This discovery contradicted what was previously established since in this way the electrons would move from the negative pole to the positive pole.

-The first experiments with electricity were made in the eighteenth century.
-At that time, only electric charge generated by rubbing (static electricity) or by induction was available.
-The first movement of constant charge was not achieved until 1800 thanks to the first electric battery invented by the Italian physicist Alessandro Volta.
+The first experiments with electricity were carried out in the 18th century.
+Back then, only electrical charge generated by rubbing (static electricity) or induction was available.
+The first constant charge movement was not achieved until 1800 thanks to the first electric battery invented by the Italian physicist Alessandro Volta.